QuickBlox/quickblox-ios-sdk/sample-chat/Pods/Bolts/README.md

 }
 ```

-In a navigation-controller view hierarchy, the banner should be displayed above the navigation bar, and `BFAppLinkReturnToRefererController` provides an `initForDisplayAboveNavController` method to assist with this.
+In a navigaton-controller view hierarchy, the banner should be displayed above the navigation bar, and `BFAppLinkReturnToRefererController` provides an `initForDisplayAboveNavController` method to assist with this.

 ## Analytics